chickenmilkcream/MLH/README.md

 - `make phase1_experiments`
 - `make phase2_experiment1`
 - `make phase2_experiment2`
+- `make phase3_experiment1`
+- `make phase3_experiment2`
 - `make clean`

+Please note that the Phase 1 and Phase 2 experiments cannot be executed because the code undergoes changes that cause them to break once Phase 3 is implemented, due to the addition of new features since their execution.

 ### Notes
 For each of the items in the list of design elements/experiments, there's a corresponding comment in the code files that point to where it's being implemented.
 For example, search for "`KV-store get API (1) - 1 points`".